-6. Attending WVA Lab as an online student is a privilege, as online schooling is traditionally NOT done at school, and student may lose this privilege of attending IF time is not spent consistently working in the WVA lab.
-We reserve the right to deny regular classroom lab time to anyone, since this is an online school, and attendance is a privilege.
-Students may still request to come at a specific open lab time after school once per week, to take tests or receive tutoring as support for his/her classes IF time is used appropriately and behavior is not a problem.
-Arrangements must be made ahead of time for after school appointment.
+Attending WVA Lab as an online student is a privilege, as online schooling is traditionally NOT done at school, and student may lose this privilege of attending IF time is not spent consistently working in the WVA lab.
+We reserve the right to deny regular classroom lab time to anyone, since this is an online school, and in-person attendance is a privilege.